azurepolarbear/rainbow-waves/README.md

-Originally created in July 2015, the rainbow waves generative art project was released by [brittni watkins](https://github.com/blwatkins) on the 1ofX generative art NFT marketplace in March 2022.
+Originally created in July 2015, the rainbow waves generative art project was released by [brittni watkins](https://github.com/blwatkins) on the 1ofX generative art NFT marketplace on March 26, 2022.

 This project uses the brittni and the polar bear generative art
 library: [@batpb/genart](https://www.npmjs.com/package/@batpb/genart).